Will Social Security Disability Replace All of My Work-Related Income?

 While complex, the Social Security Disability program serves as an essential life-line for people who are no longer able to work due to their conditions.
 If you are unable to work because of your health conditions, you should consult with a certified social security representative to assist with your claim.

-Since 2010, Citizens Disability has been America’s premier Social Security Disability institution.
-Our services include helping people in applying for SSDI benefits, managing the process through Reconsideration, and representing people in person at their Hearing, and if necessary, bringing their case to the Appeals Council.
+Since 2010, Citizens Disability has been America’s premier Social Security Disability advocate.
 Our mission is to give a voice to the millions of Americans who are disabled and unable to work, helping them receive the Social Security Disability benefits to which they may be entitled.
-Learn more about us and disability benefits like SSDI & SSI or give us a call (800)492-3260.
+We have helped tens of thousands of individuals with their SSDI claims.
+Your success is our mission.